 Art in Science Award Application

-The 22nd International Conference on Miniaturized Systems for Chemistry and Life Sciences (µTAS) will be held 11-15 November, 2018 in Kaohsiung, Taiwan.
+The Twenty Third International Conference on Miniaturized Systems for Chemistry and Life Sciences (µTAS 2019) will be held at the Basel Congress Center in Basel Switzerland from 27-31 October, 2019.
 Authors are invited to contribute original presentations on advances in application of and technologies for miniaturized components and systems for chemical and biochemical analysis.

 Submitted abstracts should 500 words or less and one page of figures and tables on US Standard (8.5 x 11 inches).
 If your abstract exceeds the 500-word limit, it will not be possible to submit the online form.
 Please follow the instructions on the abstract submission form to complete your submission.
-New for 2018, your abstract will not need to be formatted for consideration.
+Your abstract will not need to be formatted for consideration.
+Final formatted documents for accepted submissions will be due August 15, 2019.

 Example PDF of Figures